 On Green Dolphin Street Jazz Guitar Comping Etude

-Now that you have an understanding of what chords and harmonic ideas are being used in this study, which you can see labelled in the study below, let’s get these chords under your fingers and into your ears.
+Now that you have an understanding of what chords and harmonic ideas are being used in this study, which you can see labeled in the study below, let’s get these chords under your fingers and into your ears.

 As well, since there is a good amount of syncopation in this study, it’s a good idea to work with a metronome at a slow tempo at first, before increasing the tempo and working things up from there.